NuggetsLtd/nuggets-did-resolver/doc/did-methods/did:nuggets.md

   - be aware of OWASP [Mobile](https://github.com/OWASP/owasp-mstg/tree/master/Checklists) and [Web](https://github.com/OWASP/wstg) testing guides
   - only support strong cipher suites
   - implement rate limiting & caching measures to ensure not to overload the platform
+  - take steps to prevent sending of unsolicited messages to other parties
 - DID Controller developers **SHOULD NOT**:
   - re-use cryptographic keys for multiple purposes